adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 But why not just skip a few days and then “make up for it” by doing 7 hours once a week on a weekend?
 Deep down, you and I both know that’s not going to work.
 We’re not going to retain anything.
 We’ll start bargaining with ourselves.
 And we’ll eventually start finding reasons not to continue with it.

 Learning something new has to become a habit.
 It has to become a routine.
-And it can’t do that if it’s only once a week or only on days when we feel particularly motivated to do it.
+And it can’t become that if it only happens once a week or only on days when we feel particularly motivated.

 Working on it every day is a way to trick our brains into understanding, “Hey, this seems to be important since I’m doing it every day.
 I better start retaining and understanding this.”